 Wondering can you freeze kale?
 The quick answer is…yes!
 Learn how to freeze kale, spinach, and other greens the right way so they don’t go to waste.
 Plus, learn how freezing kale can be helpful for green smoothies or other recipes.

-Why I started Freezing Kale (and You Should Too!)
+Why I started Freezing Kale and Spinach (and You Should Too!)

-It is hard to believe that just a year ago kale was not a part of my diet.
-That’s right…I was a late adapter to kale.
-In fact, up until recently I never used kale in any recipe and would never think to throw a handful into a smoothie.
+It is hard to believe not that longer ago kale and/or spinach was not a part of my diet.
+That’s right…I was a late adapter to greens.
+In fact, up until 6 or so years ago I never used kale or spinach in any recipe and would never think to throw a handful into a smoothie.

 Of course, I had heard of green smoothies but they didn’t spark my interest for some reason.
-Thankfully, I started to hear so many people raving about freezing kale and green smoothies that I was finally convinced to give it a try.
+Thankfully, I started to hear so many people raving about green smoothies that I was finally convinced to give it a try.

 You probably aren’t surprised to hear me say that once I started to drink green smoothies, I never went back.